*While every effort is made to keep this website up to date, changes occur dynamically

-Please see map for the streets to be resurfaced this year.
+Please see Paving Map 2016 traditional methods map for the streets to be resurfaced and Paving Map 2016 Surface Treatments map for streets that will be microsurfaced with the special techniques described above.
 Please note the legend which indicates the treatment pertaining to each road in this year's program.
 On-street parking will be prohibited during construction.
 You will be given as much access as the work allows and the DPW will do their best to minimize any inconvenience.
 Please note that work schedules are often altered by unforeseen events such as scheduling conflicts with other utility work which may result in delaying the microsurfacing to a subsequent year.
 We will do our best to keep you informed.

 - Revere Street Culvert (posted 2/18/16) This project, which consisted of replacing two culverts along North Lexington Brook at two separate locations: just east of #19 and #20 Revere Street and along the Minuteman Commuter Bikeway to the north of Camellia Place, is complete for the season.
 Punchlist items, consisting of landscaping and plantings will be done in the spring.